 Text file end-of-line termination

-One problem that I encounter regularly with file sharing text files between different clients; Whether it's a Solaris/Linux client, a windows client or even mac clients; Is how all three differ with how they handle/write the end-of-line termination.
+One problem that I encounter regularly with file sharing text files between different clients; Whether it's a Solaris, UNIX/Linux client, a windows client, and even mac clients; Is how all three differ with how they handle/write the end-of-line termination in text files.

 Solaris systems (like other flavours of Unix and Linux) use only a new-line character (dec 10, octal 12); Windows based systems use both a new-line and a carriage return (dec 10 and 13, octal 12 and 15); Whereas mac systems use only a carriage return (dec 13, octal 15).